-Val’s LGBTI Ageing and Aged Care (formerly Val’s Café), is part of GLHV at the Australian Research Centre in Sex, Health and Society at Latrobe University.
+Val’s LGBTI Ageing and Aged Care is part of Rainbow Health Australia (formerly GLHV) at the Australian Research Centre in Sex, Health and Society at Latrobe University.
 Val’s was established in 2009, and works to improve healthy ageing pathways, care and visibility of older LGBTI people.

-Named in Val Eastwood’s honour, Val’s LGBTI Ageing and Aged Care aims to build a network of hospitable and LGBTI inclusive aged and health care services for LGBTI people of Val’s generation and into the future, where they feel welcomed, valued and safe.
-Val’s aims to ensure that LGBTI people accessing community aged care at home - in the community or in residential aged care, receive welcoming, safe and inclusive care services, where they don’t feel the need to hide, and they don’t have to “straighten up” or go back into the closet.
+Named in Val Eastwood’s honour, Val’s LGBTI Ageing and Aged Care aims to build a network of welcoming and inclusive aged and health care services for LGBTI people of Val’s generation and into the future, where they feel valued and safe.
+Val’s aims to ensure that LGBTI people accessing community aged care at home - in the community or in residential aged care, receive welcoming, safe and inclusive care services, where they don’t feel the need to hide, and can be their authentic selves.

 Val’s LGBTI Ageing and Aged Care and many of the services we work with are trailblazers, much like Val Eastwood in 1950’s Melbourne.
 Val Eastwood was a strong and determined woman, not scared to be different, to want to change the way things were.
-Similarly Val’s LGBTI Ageing and Aged Care hopes to inspire change across the aged care sector, with the development and growth of LGBTI inclusive services to enable older LGBTI people to feel safe to access the range of services they may need as they age, so they are able to enjoy the remainder of their lives without the need to hide, without discrimination, and with healthy ageing options and pathways.
+Similarly Val’s LGBTI Ageing and Aged Care hopes to inspire change across the ageing and aged care sector, with the development and growth of LGBTI safe and inclusive services to enable older LGBTI people to be able to access the range of services and support they may need as they age.

 Noel Tovey's incredible life story is detailed in his autobiography Little Black Bastard in which he recounts his poverty stricken childhood in Melbourne and beyond, punctuated with episodes of abandonment and abuse, to his dance studies and performances in Melbourne, to the stages of London.
 Noel has had an illustrious career in the arts as a performer, theatre director, gallery owner and choreographer.
 Notably Noel not only was a regular at Val’s Coffee Lounge in the 50s, but also danced at the Coffee Lounge with Val Eastwood.